• Skip to primary navigation

 • Work With Me

-×
+• ×

-Quick Easy Irish Soda Bread Recipe
+Easy Irish Soda Bread

-February 26, 2021 *Updated* May 3, 2022 / By: Gloria Duggan | Homemade & Yummy 305 Comments
+Published: Feb 24, 2025 by Gloria Duggan | Homemade & Yummy 305 Comments

 This post may contain affiliate links.
-As an Amazon Associate I earn from qaulifying purchases.
+As an Amazon Associate I earn from qualifying purchases.
 Disclosure Policy.

 No kneading.
 No rising.
 No yeast.
-No waiting for HOURS!
+No waiting for hours!
 Quick, easy, and delicious.
 Your house will smell like a bakery.

+A traditional quick bread made with simple ingredients.
+Crusty outside, soft inside, a must-try for bread lovers.
 Great for breakfast, lunch, and dinner.
 Celebrate St. Patrick’s Day with this quick baking soda bread recipe.

 Life is busy.
 My sundried tomato and olive bread takes a little time to make, but worth the effort.
 Traditional Irish soda bread is the perfect way to enjoy homemade bread using minimal ingredients.
 Made in a fraction of the time.

-When you can make delicious biscuit recipes in a snap, like gramma’s drop biscuits, life is good.
+When you can make delicious biscuit recipes in a snap, like Gramma’s drop biscuits, life is good.
 Give these cottage cheese biscuits a try too.
 So much better than the famous store-bought tinned variety.

 If you are new to the bread-making experience, this easy recipe is the perfect place to start.
 It does not require any yeast.
 Instead, all of its leavening comes from baking soda and buttermilk.